hku-mars/FAST-LIVO2/README.md

 .....
 ```

+### Run the demo

-Do not forget to source your ROS2 workspace before running the following command.
+Do not forget to `source` your ROS2 workspace before running the following command.

 ```bash
 ros2 launch fast_livo mapping_aviz.launch.py use_rviz:=True